MaksymRomanyshak/MaksymRomanyshak/README.md

 Frontend Developer
 ------------------

-Ambitious third-year Software Engineering student with a passion for frontend web development, equipped with a solid foundation in JavaScript gained through various online courses and self-study.
+Ambitious third-year Software Engineering student with a passion for frontend web development, equipped with a robust foundation in JavaScript gained through various online courses and self-study.
 Currently, I primarily use HTML/CSS and JavaScript, with experience working on projects involving React and Node.js, and a basic understanding of Express.

 I am seeking an opportunity to contribute to real-world projects and collaborate with seasoned developers while continually expanding my skill set to build modern, user-friendly websites.